 A Room That Earns Its Reputation Before You Sit Down

 In a city that has spent the last decade importing tasting-menu formats and Nordic-inflected plating into every available dining room, the Milanese trattoria has become something closer to a political statement than a format.
-Latteria, on Via San Marco in Brera, makes that statement without apparent effort.
+Latteria is a vegetarian Italian restaurant on Via S. Marco, 24, 20121 Milano MI, Italy.
 The room is small, the furniture functional, the walls aged rather than art-directed.
-Nothing about the physical space has been designed to signal ambition in the contemporary sense — which is, in Milan's current dining moment, precisely what makes it legible as a serious address.
+Nothing about the physical space has been designed to signal ambition in the contemporary sense, which is, in Milan's current dining moment, precisely what makes it legible as a serious address.

 The trattoria format across northern Italy operates on a logic that newer restaurant categories have struggled to replicate: the space, the food, and the clientele exist in a kind of equilibrium.
 Tables are close enough that the room hums at lunch, the lighting is settled rather than theatrical, and the pace of service moves at the rhythm of the kitchen rather than a hospitality script.
-Latteria fits that template with enough consistency that its 4.2 Google rating across 397 reviews reads as genuine rather than curated — the kind of number that accumulates from regulars, not from one-time visitors chasing an Instagram moment.
+Latteria fits that template with enough consistency that its 4.1 Google rating across 431 reviews reads as genuine rather than curated.

 Brera as a Frame